carefulcomputer/node-red-contrib-settings-vault/README.md

 **Solution**:
 - Credentials are intentionally not pre-filled when editing
 - Re-enter credentials or leave unchanged
-- If domains appear empty, check that vault-config node is properly saved
+- If groups appear empty, check that vault-config node is properly saved

 ### Issue: Values not appearing in flow/global context